thetechnicker/console-chat/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 This is a simple chat service for the terminal.
+The purpose of this project is for me to learn new stuff.

 ## Overview

 - `backend`: This folder contains the backend for this chat application.
 - `console-chat`: This is the current TUI chat application.